Sohail103/LeafLedger/README.md

 - On the landing page, click on the LeafLedger logo to continue to the main screen
 - Verified working hedera topic ID: 0.0.6370391 (https://hashscan.io/testnet/topic/0.0.6370391)

+## Tech Stack

+- Backend: Node.js and Hedera SDK to create/join topics and publish/subscribe to messages on the hedera testnet
+- Frontend: React

+## Why LeafLedger fits the problem statement

+Key problems in student-led events:
+- Untracked spending
+- Delayed or missing reimbursements
+- Lack of transparency and trust

+LeafLedger solves this by:
+- Public logging: Every transaction is published to a hedera topic - this makes the expense trail transparent and immutable
+- Tamper-proof: Hedera's consensus mechanism ensures no one can edit or delete records later
+- Decentralized visibility: Anyone with access to the topic ID can verify contributions without relying on a central admin like the college, therefore completely eliminating the risk of unprocessed reimbursements.
+- Event wise partitioning: Organizers and volunteers of each event can decide on a topic ID beforehand and everyone contributing logs their contribution on this topic.
+This way multiple topics, one for each event, allows for per-event bookkeeping.

 ## About Hedera Hashgraph

 Hedera is a public distributed ledger platform designed to offer a fast, secure, and energy-efficient alternative to traditional blockchain technologies.
 Unlike blockchains like Bitcoin and Ethereum that rely on Proof-of-Work (PoW) or Proof-of-Stake (PoS), Hedera is built on a unique consensus mechanism called Hashgraph.
+This makes it significantly more cost-effective to implement (in our case, entirely free by using the Hedera Testnet) and far more environmentally friendly, as it avoids the energy-intensive mining required by PoW-based blockchains.

 ### How Hedera Works: Hashgraph Consensus